Lumons/interface/readme.md

 **3. Audio Transcription:**

 The script processes audio files found in a specified directory, transcribing them into text.
-It supports common audio formats such as .wav, .mp3, and .m4a.
+It supports common audio formats such as `.wav`, `.mp3`, and `.m4a`.
 It tracks which files have already been transcribed using an index file (transcription_index.txt), ensuring that each file is only processed once.

 **4. Text Embedding:**